CelticBoozer/nvim-config/CONTRIBUTING.md

   change or what it accomplishes, especially if it's not immediately obvious.
 - Limit Line Length: Keep the summary line to around 50 characters if possible.
 The body can be more flexible but should still be concise.
-    Separate Summary from Body with a Blank Line: This makes the message easier to read.
+- Separate Summary from Body with a Blank Line: This makes the message easier to read.

-### Code stylew
+### Code style

 First of all, check out the [style guide](https://github.com/CelticBoozer/nvim-config/blob/master/STYLE_GUIDE.md) for customizing plugins.

 All code must be linted and formatted according to the rules.
 A list of linters, formatters and their configurations can be found in the [repository](https://github.com/CelticBoozer/lint-format-config).